Luscii

+Luscii is a medical software company based in Utrecht, Netherlands.

+History

-Luscii is a medical software company based in Utrecht.
-It was developed by Dr. Ir.
-Daan Dohmen in his company FocusCura.
-It was launched as an independent company in January 2019 with a strategic partnership with Omron Healthcare, the largest manufacturer of blood pressure monitors in the world.
+Developed by Dr. Ir.
+Daan Dohmen in his company FocusCura, it was launched as an independent firm in January with a strategic partnership with Omron Healthcare, the largest manufacturer of blood pressure monitors in the world.
 It is used in about half the hospitals in the Netherlands and the concept is reimbursed by 94% of insurers.